 This less than effective screening process allowed white men looking to get their hands on a piece of guaranteed land to strike a deal, paying the commissioners five dollars under the table to be placed on the Dawes Rolls.
 This helped coin the term “5 dollar Indian”.

-At the time, because of their distrust for the United States states government a lot of full-blooded Indians didn’t even bother registering on the Dawes rolls, which systematically shut them out from any future benefits.
+At the time, because of their distrust for the United States government, a lot of full-blooded Indians didn’t even bother registering on the Dawes rolls, which systematically shut them out from any future benefits.

-So, don’t be surprised when you go to your favorite casino (most of which are on Indian reservations) and find one of the owners who says he is part “Cherokee” is nothing more than a five dollar Indian.
+So, don’t be surprised when you go to your favorite casino (most of which are on Indian reservations) and find one of the owners who says he is part “Cherokee.”
+In actuality, he’s nothing more than a five-dollar Indian.